2479198B/MCA-2022/README.md

 The score images may not display nicely on different display sizes as their width is fixed.
 Sorry, it was too difficult to implement a slideshow.

 ### Week 3 ###
+Render of MEI file using Verovio

+Comparison of MusicXML and MEI

 ### Week 4 ###